Photo of an Amazon Echo Dot on a hotel bedside table

 You can use Alexa to control your smart home from anywhere in the worldGearBrain

-The Echo Dot is a compact device which is easy to tuck into a suitcase, but packs a wide range of features to help make your hotel room or holiday rental smarter and more homely.
-From music and radio, to local weather and a morning alarm, taking Alexa abroad makes you realize she's more than just a home-based assistant.
+The Echo Dot is a compact device that is easy to tuck into a suitcase but packs a wide range of features to help make your hotel room or holiday rental smarter and more homely.
+From music and radio to local weather and a morning alarm, taking Alexa abroad makes you realize she's more than just a home-based assistant.

 How to Use Amazon Alexa Enabled Deviceswww.youtube.com